lutianyu2001/TempEnv_Java/README.rst

 Unfortunately, Java itself didn\'t provide the function for modifying the system environment variable, as it violents the idea "cross-platform".
 Therefore, finding out a way to set environment variable inside the JVM is very importantly.

-Luckily, there are some brilliant fellows found `hacks to do this`_.
+Luckily, there are some brilliant fellows found `hacks to change environment variable for current JVM`_.

+It is improtant to state that: We can only modify the copy of environment variable in the JVM, and we can never modify the system environment variable only by Java (without invoing other programs).

-.. _`hacks to do this`: https://stackoverflow.com/questions/318239
+.. _`hacks to change environment variable for current JVM`: https://stackoverflow.com/questions/318239

 So why are you creating this repository ?
 =========================================